jbenavidez/rag-ai-agent/README.md

 - **Microservices-based architecture** for modularity and scalability
 - **CLI tool** for testing and interacting with the AI agent

- ## Micro-Services descriptions
+ ## Microservices Detais
-*   **RAG-service**: A service built in Go responsible for handling Retrieval-Augmented Generation (RAG) operations.
-It manages incoming requests, communicates with the embedding service, and performs queries to the vector database.
-The service relies on Weaviate to retrieve relevant embeddings for generating context-aware responses.
-*   **Database**: Is used as the vector database for storing and retrieving embeddings efficiently.
-It leverages the text2vec-openai vectorizer to transform textual data into high-dimensional vectors, enabling semantic search and similarity-based retrieval.
-*   **Ollama**: A service that uses LLaMA 2 to generate responses based on the context provided by the RAG-service.
+The system is built using a **microservices architecture**:

+- **RAG-service (Go)** — Handles queries, coordinates embedding retrieval, and orchestrates the AI agent
+- **Weaviate Database** — Stores and retrieves vector embeddings for semantic search
+- **Ollama (LLaMA 2)** — Generates natural language responses based on context
-*   **CLI-service**: A command-line interface for interacting with the AI agent.
-Users can ask questions about NYC capital projects from 2023 to 2025, and the agent will respond using the structured project data.
+- **CLI-service** — Command-line interface for testing and interacting with the AI agent

  ## Data source
 The agent’s knowledge comes from   **data.cityofnewyork.us**, with data currently imported via a CSV file.
 This ingestion method is fully flexible—CSV loading can easily be replaced with direct API-based retrieval, since  **data.cityofnewyork.us** provides both CSV exports and a public API for accessing the capital projects information.